 Extremely unideal time to travel to Socotra– expect high winds, dust and sand storms, and hot temperatures.

-RAINY SEASON mid-September through mid-November
+RAINY SEASON on Socotra mid-September through mid-November

 A mix of rain and sun brings bright green colours to the island.
 It’s normally a great time to travel, especially to the mountains in the central and eastern regions of the island.
 Conditions are unideal for aquatic activities due to large ocean swells.